 Anyone is welcome to come along.

 We are not a registered/affiliated club and therefore have no membership, subscriptions or rules.
-We do however ask everyone who walks with us to make an annual voluntary contribution towards the cost of our websites.
-This year’s contribution (2017/18) is 2 Euros per person.
-A key ring with our logo will be given to those that contribute by way of both a receipt and a thank you.
-These can be attached to your rucksack should you wish.
+We do however expect everyone who walks with us to make an annual contribution towards the cost of our websites.
+This year’s contribution (2022/23) is 3 Euros per person.
+A ‘Fob’ with a blank card for your contact details to be written on will be given by way of both a receipt and a thank you.
+These should be attached to your rucksack when walking with the group.

 A walking programme is produced for the Autumn (Oct-Jan) and Spring (Feb-May).
 The aim is to give walkers a varied programme through the walking season and enough walks in each grade to satisfy all walkers.
 You will normally find at least 3 walks every Wednesday and Saturday except around Christmas and New Year.
-We would always welcome comments on the programme at email@example.com .
-You can download the programme here, however you are advised to ensure that you have checked the stop-press on the front page of the website prior to setting out for a walk in case there have been any last minute changes.
+We would always welcome comments on the programme at firstname.lastname@example.org .
+The programme is usually found on the Home Page, however, you are advised to ensure that you have checked the stop-press on the front page of the website prior to setting out for a walk in case there have been any last minute changes.

-There is some guidance on what to bring on a walk in the conventions and you will probably have your own views on what you need and do not need.
-A comprehensive check list can be found by clicking here where you will find a list of things that you can pick and choose depending on the weather, the season, the forecast and the severity of the walk.
-If you need further advice you can receive this by either contacting the walk leader whose details are available on the programme of by requesting advice from firstname.lastname@example.org .
+There is some guidance on what to bring on a walk in the conventions, and you will probably have your own views on what you need and do not need.
+A comprehensive checklist can be found by clicking here where you will find a list of things that you can pick and choose depending on the weather, the season, the forecast and the severity of the walk.
+If you need further advice you can receive this by either contacting the walk leader whose details are available on the programme by requesting advice from email@example.com .

 The walk description can be downloaded and printed.
 This has a detailed description of the route with step by step instructions and also has a map with the route on it.
 If you are walking on your own then you can use this as a guide.